RemiFabre/WickedLines/misc/blog_post_time_shift.md

 It is important to note that:
 *   These observations are based on opening data.
 We might see a different picture if we were to study specific middle-game states.
 *   These observations are based on human performance for Elos below ~2300.
-We know that draw rates increase significantly at higher levels, and these findings are about the nature of *humans playing chess*, not necessarily about the objective nature of the game itself.
+We know that draw rates increase significantly at higher levels and that there is a lot of skill expression in the game above 2300.
+So these findings are about the nature of *humans playing chess*, not necessarily about the objective nature of the game itself.

 I'm very interested in having your opinion on this.